vadim-heyworld/frau-schmidt/prompts/tms/misc.md

 # Development rules
-- we use `__invoke` method instead of named one when a class has only one method for better readiness, when we want to use it. make sure the class name tells what it’s about.
+- ALWAYS use `__invoke` method instead of named one when a class has only one method for better readiness, when we want to use it. make sure the class name tells what it’s about.
-- we use it when we need it and prepare ourself self for the following questions from collegues.
+- we CAN use static methods when we need it, but it’s not recommended to use them a lot.
 - exceptions CAN be used minimally if it's the end of execution, otherwise an error object is expected to be used.
-- we use `ProvidesProblemDetails` if we want to show an exception publicly in all environments, otherwise `BadRequest` is just used to provide a status code
+- ALWAYS use `ProvidesProblemDetails` if we want to show an exception publicly in all environments, otherwise `BadRequest` is just used to provide a status code
-- we throw an exception if the Doctrine Entity is not found and use status code 404 and handle it in the frontend accordingly.
+- ALWAYS throw an exception if the Doctrine Entity is not found and use status code 404 and handle it in the frontend accordingly.
 We SHOULD NOT return null if the entity does not exist.
 - it’s RECOMMENDED to keep commits count at minimum and keep only meaningful commit messages.
-Feel free to squash commit your PR while merging to develop.
-(Not mandatory)
 - we CAN use todos in RARE cases, but it’s recommended not to use them a lot
-- for the Doctrine resolvers we use the following rules:
+- for the Doctrine resolvers we ALWAYS follow the rules:
   - byId() method name for the resolver method that resolves entity by PK
   - by%MethodAttributes% for others, e.g.:
       - byAirline()